About ingest queries¶

 Courier load operations¶

 An ingest query can be used to transform data prior to loading it to Amperity.
 For example, to remove errant commas, removing extra line breaks, flattening hierarchical data structures, joining data, or resolving other formatting issues.
-An ingest query is written in Spark SQL and should be tested prior to running it in Amperity.
+Write an ingest query in Spark SQL and test the query prior to running it in Amperity.
 An ingest query must be added to a courier as a load operation.

 The structure for an ingest query load operation is similar to: